How Much to Install a Bath?

 Apart from choosing the right bathtub for you, there are a few things that you must check before you install your bath:

-• If you rely on a water heater you must check that the capacity is large enough for your new bath otherwise, you may be unable to fill your bath
+• Check that the capacity of your water heater is large enough for your new bath otherwise, you may be unable to fill your bath

 • Any electrical work that has to be carried out must adhere to Part P of the Building Regulations - therefore should be completed by an electrician

-• If considering a cast iron or stone bath, ensure that your property can structurally take this weight.
+• If buying a cast iron or stone bath, ensure that your property can structurally take this weight.
 Otherwise, you could be looking to reinforce the floors

 • Ensure that your new bath is in keeping with the rest of your bathroom or you could be looking at a total remodel